-- the studies guide for each academic year, - the academic calendar for each academic year, - the time schedule for the classes of each semester, - the office hours of the members of teaching staff for meeting with students, - information about upcoming events (conferences, seminars, talks etc.) and - important announcements.
+- the studies guide for each academic year, - the academic calendar for each academic year, - the time schedule for the classes of each semester, - the schedule of the examination periods for each academic year, - the office hours of the members of teaching staff for meeting with students, - information about upcoming events (conferences, seminars, talks etc.) and - important announcements.